mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 The use of half-baked (incomplete) games draws on the approaches of as Microworlds and UMC stages using games as starting products [@kynigos_half-baked_2007].
 This concept of builds on Papert's concept of _microworlds_, simplified computer simulations or models that were conceived as controlled environments in which students can explore and experiment with maths or physics concepts in a concrete way [@harel_constructionism_1991; @papert_mindstorms_1980].

 'Half-baked' games, a term proposed by Kynigos and colleagues [@kynigos_half-baked_2007; @kynigos_children_2018], are unfinished and deficient in a way which motivates learners to alter the design or code and improve it.
 Half-baked games should be designed to encourage malleability in directions that the learner may find interesting [@kynigos_children_2018].
 To do this the original game designer makes complex decisions which highlight certain affordances of the game in a way which encourages the exploration of key concepts.
 Here the concept of affordances is to express the delegated intention of designers to create features for users that encourage certain desired behaviours [@mcgrenere_affordances_2000].
 In a key study [@kynigos_children_2018, p.2], the researched provided "tools affording them (13-15 year olds) with the role of game hackers" to alter existing game code.
 While Kynigos' design promoted the acquisition of computational thinking for participants.
 Kynigos and Yiannoutsou identify a progression in the type of CT skills being used as the processing of modifying the game progresses as part of the Use-Modify-Create model: specifically a progression from elements including pattern recognition associated with reading of code to more advanced examples including creating abstracted structures and sequencing their own algorithms.
 Kynigos also highlights the possibilities of half-baked artefacts to build learner dialogue around the problems at hand as as 'a communicational tool to shape a common language within the community' [@kynigos_half-baked_2007, p.
-336.
+336].

 <!-- Research by Holbert and w focused on the use of a driving mechanic to draw out personal knowledge linking concepts of driving video games with scientific concepts of velocity and graph-based representations [@holbert_constructible_2014-1]
 Kafai and Burke call this a sandbox game [@holbert_constructible_2014-1], linking with core microworld concepts. -->

+#### Levels of Abstraction & PRIMM

 #### Levels of Abstraction